Kanderson58/Kanderson58/README.md

 ---

 ### ___About Me:___
-:sparkles: I am frontend software developer expanding my skillset and experience as an intern at GoLinks and The Gathering Place.
+:sparkles: I am frontend software developer working in ed tech to create learning tools that help kids learn how to read.
 I am passionate about beautiful, useable, responsive, accessible web design that's intuitive for every user.
 I enjoy the challenge of a new problem to solve, and have an attention to detail that makes me well suited for my role as a developer.

 :sparkles: I use React, Typescript, Javascript, HTML, CSS, jQuery, GraphQL, Recoil, and Firebase.
 :sparkles: I am currently learning Bootstrap, AWS, and Express.